ryanntt/tangible-multi-display-toolkit/docs/index.md

 Go to menu `Files/ Build Settings`
 - Choose the scene you want to build
 - Select Platform: default is PC, Mac.
-Please select iOS and install required package to build the application for iOS.
+Please select iOS and install the required packages to build the application for iOS.

 Once you have Unity for iOS package downloaded and installed, you can build this application for iPad.

-## Troubleshooting
-Some common problem and how to fix it.
+We recommend [Getting started with iOS development](https://docs.unity3d.com/Manual/iphone-GettingStarted.html) if you are new to iOS Unity development.

+In our setup, we have the app installed in three iPads.
+It's important that they have the same scene selected when deployed.

+### Controller app

+Same as above

+### Running

+The sequence of which view application start will determine the view it display:
-- Crashed when starting the application:
+- 1st app: Top-down view has starting point of the vehicle
+- 2nd app: Top-down view has pedestrian
+- 3rd app: First-person point of view
+___
+## Questions and Support

+We document [known issues in Github](https://github.com/ryanntt/tangible-multi-display-toolkit/issues).
+Please look for existing issues before creating a new one.

+If you have any questions, please feel free to [open an issue ticket in Github](https://github.com/ryanntt/tangible-multi-display-toolkit/issues/new).
+___
 ## Contributing

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.